 The tracker is monitored by the Monitoring Centre where staff can confirm the whereabouts of the offender or defendant at any time.

 - on a regular basis with fixed hours (this may be a day or night-shift or a combination of both).
 For defendants, casual or on-call work may be suitable if the EM Bail Team gets sufficient notice.
 Offenders need to talk to their Probation Officer.

 - overtime may be permitted, as long as this is approved by the employee's probation officer or the EM Bail Team.

 If working at a fixed location, the offender/defendant will not be permitted to leave the work site at any time during their hours of work (including meal breaks).

 Employment is an important activity for offenders/defendants and Corrections will support this where possible.

-Who approves the offender/defendant to undertake employment?
+Who approves the employment